 Some districts have told parents that many paraprofessionals will not be offered.
 Some district have told parents that their student will now have a para available while the para serves a classroom full of students simultaneously.
 Check the wording on your child’s IEP; “under adult supervision” is one way parents are misled.
 Does the IEP indicate a specific ratio?
 Ask who is assisting your child while the para is at lunch, on a restroom break or out for the day.

 There are avenues to pursue to address this; it may be most effective if a parent pursues correction before the change takes place.

 Advocates at the iep center help parents solve IEP problems by providing information so they can advocate for the child with special needs.
 Don’t be bamboozled!
 Waiting and hoping for problems to go away allows our children to regress.
-Hoping the problem will go away will only delay getting the problem addressed.

 sign up for ezine: bit.ly/IEPezine

 Special Education Parent’s Advocacy Link LLC dba The IEP Center provides information to parents regarding the problems of children with disabilities.
 We are not attorneys and do not give advice.
 Consult an attorney.

 We help parents at low-cost; can’t afford?
 Check if your church will sponsor our service for you.
 Credit cards accepted through Paypal.
 Visit the website to set up a phone consult.